-I show up, poised… almost always with my manners in check.
-But today… today, on a night out in London, as we walked to the underground, one of the many musicians you come across on the London underground played the keyboard and sang so beautifully.
+I show up, poised; almost always with my manners in check.
+But today… today, after a night out in London, one of the many musicians you come across on the London underground played the keyboard and sang so beautifully.

-I was going to walk away, but my nine year old niece Mimi, who’s one of the most compassionate little girls I know, stopped to get some money out of her pocket to drop in the talented lady’s basket, as she did I literally stopped to smell the flowers… or more like listen to the music and my heart soared.
-I didn’t pay any mind to the oxford circus crowd walking past, I grabbed my other niece Gabs and we danced and waltzed and I felt so free and happy as she twirled me around.
+I was going to walk away, but my nine year old niece Mimi, who’s one of the most compassionate little girls I know, stopped to get some money out of her pocket to drop in the talented lady’s plate, as she did that, I literally stopped to smell the flowers… or more like listen to the music and my heart soared.
+I didn’t pay any mind to the oxford circus crowd walking past, I grabbed my other niece Gabs and we danced an exagerated waltz, and I felt so free and happy as she twirled me around.

 I would have loved for one of our party to record it, but we didn’t do it for the gram… it’s a memory smiling ever so brightly in my heart.